tangle-network/protocol-solidity/packages/contracts/docs/GovernedTokenWrapper.md

 function add(address _tokenAddress, uint32 _nonce) external nonpayable
 ```

-Adds a token at `_tokenAddress` to the GovernedTokenWrapper&#39;s wrapping listOnly the governor can call this function
+Adds a token at `_tokenAddress` to the GovernedTokenWrapper&#39;s wrapping listOnly the handler can call this function